choyiny/cscc09.com/src/content/syllabus.md

 When the assignment handout allows you to use snippets of code or third-party library from the web, you should cite the source in the source code.
 As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.

+The use of Generative artificial intelligence tools (Gen AI tools) are strictly prohibited unless otherwise stated in the assignment or project for limited scope only.
+If GenAI use is explicitly allowed in a given piece of coursework, all GenAI generated code or text content must be clearly marked as such.
+Failure to do so will be considered as academic misconduct.

 You may discuss assignments with other students, for example to clarify the requirements of an assignment, to work through examples that help you understand the technology used for an assignment, or to learn how to configure your system to run a supporting piece of software used in an assignment.
 However, collaboration at the level of answering written questions or designing and writing code, is strictly forbidden.
 Written problems and programming assignments must be answered, designed and coded by you alone, using the text, your own notes, and other texts and Web sources as aids.
+The course staff reserves the right to use code and text analysis tools to compare your submission with others to verify that no improper collaboration has occurred.

 Do not let other students look at your assignment solutions, since this can lead to copying.
 Remember you are in violation of the UTSC Academic Code whether you copy someone else’s work or allow someone else to copy your work.

 These rules are meant to ensure that all students understand their solutions well enough to prepare the solutions themselves.
 If challenged you must be able to reproduce and explain your work.

 You are not allowed to ask for help outside the course.
 Asking for help anywhere else online or in private chat groups (unless the private group chat was set up between the group members of the same group project) will be considered as unauthorized help.

-The course staff reserves the right to use code and text analysis tools to compare your submission with others to verify that no improper collaboration has occurred.

 Failure to comply with these guidelines is a serious academic offence.
 In past academic offense cases, the Associate Dean has imposed penalties for code violations that range from a mark of zero on plagiarized assignments to academic suspension from the University.